 West Side Story adaptation from director Stephen Spielberg.
 If you aren’t a fan of the Broadway musical or the 1961 film adaptation, then you might not be aware about the super enthralling musical drama, which takes place in New York City in the 1950’s.
 West Side Story focuses on the rivalry between two gangs, the Jets and the Sharks, who are at odds.
 But when Tony, a former member of the Jets, falls in love with Maria, the sister of the leader of the Sharks, things go awry.
 It’s a Romeo and Juliet love story for the ages that will make you fall in love with love again.
 Release date: Dec.
 10 in theaters.
 Sing 2

 The sequel to 2016's animated family musical

-escape from the zoo to the outback after they grow tired of being locked away in Back to the Outback.
-Release date: TBD in Fall 2021 on Netflix.
+Release date: Dec.
+22 in theaters.
 Editor's Note: The movie Rumble has been removed from this list as the film’s release date has been moved to Feb.
 18, 2022.
 Minions: The Rise of Gru has also been removed from this list as the film’s release date has been moved to July 1, 2022.